Blog

 A Simple Plan for Implementing Your First Database

-Moving to a real database can feel like a huge project, but it doesn't have to be.
-If you break the process down into a few manageable steps, you can build a powerful system to organize your business without sending your team into a panic.
+Moving to a real database can feel like a huge project, but breaking it into a few steps makes it a straightforward business upgrade rather than a technical ordeal.

 Phase 1: Define Your Data Needs